Jaysonliu9988/hello-world/README.md

 # hello-world

-New start in the IT filed
+New start in the IT field

-I am Jayson,a boilermaker welder,like the coding and programming stuff.
+I am Jayson, a boilermaker welder, like the coding and programming stuff.
-I want to learn someting new diffierents with my job and do the changes for my life.
+I want to learn something new different from my job and do the changes in my life.
 Hopefully everything all good.